langongjin/BEA/README.md

 - OpenCV2

 ## Reference
-If you are interest in this work, please spread and cite this paper:
+If you are interested in this work, please spread and cite this paper:
 ```
 @misc{lan2020learning,
       title={Learning Locomotion Skills in Evolvable Robots},